Golem642/NFCheckRem/README.md

 This means that if it's read-only, you cannot change the figure stored on the NFC tag, which therefore mean having to buy multiple tags for every Amiibo you want.

 # Can't I just use Wumiibo/re_nfpii ?
-Well yes but sometimes games won't like when you open their menu and give you intense lag until you restart it, making those amiibo emulation apps unusable on those games.
+Well yes but sometimes games won't like when you open their menu and give you intense lag until you restart it (and some games don't even work at all with them somehow), making those amiibo emulation apps unusable on those games.
 Moreover, this solution will give you the possibility to have physical tags, so you get the original experience with a few more features + you can easily share it with others as long as they have the patch too

 # What does this do ?